PalmSHIELD Products are Engineered

 Structurally Sound

-PalmSHIELD has been working with engineers for over twenty years in assuring that our architectural screening, louvered mechanical equipment screen and rooftop screening are structurally sound and do not interfere with the mechanical performance of the equipment they were intended to screen.
+PalmSHIELD has been working with engineers for over twenty years in assuring that our architectural screen fencing and wall, louvered mechanical equipment screen and rooftop screen fencing are structurally sound and do not interfere with the mechanical performance of the equipment they were intended to screen.
 Mechanical equipment may include compressors, condensers, chillers, rooftops, HVAC, compactors, breakers, meters, containers, generators, and like-kind equipment.
 Each one of these unique pieces of equipment has recruitments specific to the volume of air surrounding the equipment and the exchanging of that air which allows for dispersing heat.

 Meeting The Standards